eyeem/Public-API/endpoints/venues/GET_venues_foursquareToken.md

 # GET /venues/foursquareToken
 ***
 `/venues/foursquareToken`

 ### Description
 ***
-Retrieve the eyeem foursquare token (needed to create a venue).
+Retrieve the eyeem foursquare token for a user (needed to create a venue).

+Requires authenticated user with native app access token.

 ### Response